Luxembourg: Offshore Legal and Tax Regimes

 Tax Treatment of Offshore Operations

-- SOPARFI companies, which were created under the law of 24th December 1990, are subject to the normal regime of income taxes etc (see Domestic Corporate Taxation) but do receive the benefit of Double Taxation Treaties, and in many circumstances are exempt from taxation on dividends received from or paid to resident and non-resident companies in which they have a significant participation.
+SOPARFIs, which were created under the Law of 24th December 1990, are subject to the normal regime of income taxes etc (see Domestic Corporate Taxation) but receive the benefit of double taxation treaties, and are in many circumstances exempt from taxation on dividends received from or paid to resident and non-resident companies in which they have a significant participation.
 The EU Parent-Subsidiary Directive also provides some withholding tax exemptions (improved as from 2004), but the SOPARFI benefits are more extensive.
 The rules are complex; there are conditions; and there are limitations on the deductibility of expenses.

 The various forms of UCI are all exempt from all Luxembourg taxation, and pay only a small capital duty on start-up, plus an annual tax on net assets which (at the time of writing) varies between 0.01% and 0.06% depending on the type of fund.
 In June 2004, the Luxembourg government announced that pension funds would be exempt from the 0.01% 'subscription' tax, in order to encourage the transnational pooling of pensions assets.